 SERVICES PROVIDED BY MARKETER

 During the term of this Agreement, Marketer shall utilize its best efforts in accordance with prudent business practices and commonly and regularly observed industry standards to perform the following services as an authorized representative of Principal.
-Principally shall actively cooperate with Marketer in the development and implementation of the following:
+Principal shall actively cooperate with Marketer in the development and implementation of the following:

 Gas Supply

-Producer identification, including evaluation, recommendations and implementation of the selection process (review of producer qualifications, location of source and security of supply, assessment of downstream costs, provision of information to producers on Principal’s requirements, discussion of major Contract terms).

-Procurement, management and administrative responsibilities as required necessary to facilitate the purchase of Gas supplies.

-Development, negotiation and conclusion of contracts and agreements necessary to obtain supply of Gas.

-Development of an annual Gas supply plan.

-Development of monthly and daily strategies to fulfill the annual Gas supply plan.
-The Annual Gas Supply plan and monthly and daily strategies shall establish volume and price targets.
-Marketer shall use its best efforts to meet the volume and price targets.

-Communications with producers to identify market changes and status and minimize operational supply disruptions.
+Marketer shall provide market data and price information necessary for principal and Marketer to develop gas supply strategies.
+Market data may include, NYMEX quotations, basis quotations, weather data, pipeline operational conditions, storage data, and other relevant industry statistics and data.
+This information will be provided for informational purposes only and is not warranted to be correct.
+Principal will be ultimately responsible for all purchasing and pricing decisions related to energy supply at all it’s plants and facilities

+2. Administrative responsibilities as required necessary to schedule and deliver Gas supplies to the Delivery Points specified in Principal’s transportation agreements.
+Seller’s scheduling activity shall include making nominations and receiving confirmations each day, receiving all reports related to scheduling activity and managing all pipeline imbalances.

+3. Marketer will supply Principal with the MDV as follows:

+Points of Delivery Volume

+AECO 3500 MMBtu/day

+Sumas 1000 MMBtu/day

+NW Rock Mountain 3696 MMBtu/day

+Additional requirements above the MDV can be purchased pursuant the Enfolio Master Purchase and Sale Agreement attached as Exhibit “B.” Excess quantities can be sold back to marketer pursuant the Enfolio Master Purchase and Sale Agreement attached as Exhibit “B.”

+Seller will communicate with Principal on an as-needed basis to minimize supply disruptions and imbalance charges.

 Management of nominations to facilitate supply and purchase commitments.
 Each day Principal shall be entitled to request delivery of the MDV, and Marketer shall deliver the MDV in accordance with each Party’s obligations under the applicable Class of Service.
 Principal shall designate nomination of the Gas and transportation for Marketer.

-Augmentation of firm natural Gas supplies with Interruptible Service to facilitate demand requirements.

-Acquisition of replacement supply in the event of short term shortage (curtailments or force majeure) or long term shortage (supply failure).

-Ongoing supply/demand review and supplementation (including supplemental market development and management to facilitate supply and transportation contract commitments and/or minimize penalties.

-Optimization of Gas supply in contract negotiations, re-determination and daily dispatching to minimize costs.
-The Parties agree that optimization transactions may be arranged on a transaction by transaction basis based upon a sharing of the benefits between Marketer and Principal as mutually agreed prior to implementing such transactions.
+Optimization of Gas supply or pipeline capacity.
+The Parties agree that optimization transactions may be arranged on a transaction by transaction basis based upon an equal sharing of the benefits.
+Marketer and Principal shall mutually agree to such transactions prior to implementation.

 Re-marketing of supplies and transportation in the event that Principal is unable to take delivery of firm commitments.
+These transactions shall be done on a dialy basis under the terms of Exhibit “B.”

 Aggregation of gas invoices from Marketer and Third Party Suppliers into a single monthly invoice to Principal.